Tax in Bolivia

 How does corporate tax work?

-The Transactions Tax (IT — Impuesto a las Transacciones) applies at 3% on gross sales across most activities.
-IT runs in parallel with IUE and IVA — it is creditable against IUE, operating as an effective minimum tax floor.
-The financial sector faces an additional surtax (Alicuota Adicional al IUE — Sector Financiero) of 25% on profits above a specified ROE threshold.
+The Transactions Tax (IT -- Impuesto a las Transacciones) applies at 3% on gross sales across most activities, monthly.
+IT runs in parallel with IUE and IVA -- it is creditable against IUE, so companies effectively pay whichever is higher between annual IUE and cumulative monthly IT, operating as a minimum tax floor.
+The financial sector faces an additional surtax (Alicuota Adicional al IUE -- Sector Financiero) of 25% on profits once return on equity (ROE) exceeds 6%; this surtax cannot offset IT and is not itself deductible for IUE purposes.

-Non-resident dividend withholding is 12.5%.
-Treaty residents and Andean Community partners may qualify for reduced rates.
+Non-resident dividend withholding (IUE-BE) is 12.5% standard.
+Decreto Supremo 5563 (March 2026) cuts this progressively for foreign companies that reinvest distributed profits in qualifying Bolivian fixed assets or working capital: 11.25% when 25-49.99% of the dividend is reinvested, 6.25% at 50-74.99%, and 3.125% at 75% or more.
+Treaty residents and Andean Community partners may qualify for further reduced rates.
 Pillar Two global minimum tax has not been transposed in Bolivia.

 Deep-dive: see small business tax in Bolivia for sole-trader vs incorporated comparison.